 The C-suite teams dominating the Forbes lists prove that consistent shareholder and revenue growth is tied to the passionate and constant pursuit of a clear mission that aligns the organization and stakeholders in strategy and execution.
 The Agile Executive Team is a construct for aligning senior leadership in the form of Agile team that exhibits the mindset, values, principles, and practices of agility.

-The Agile Leadership Team construct creates structure and process that helps the organization’s top leaders dedicate sufficient time to critical alignment, impediment removal, and effective management of strategic WIP implemented by the portfolios.
+The Agile Executive Team construct creates structure and process that helps the organization’s top leaders dedicate sufficient time to critical alignment, impediment removal, and effective management of strategic WIP implemented by the portfolios.

 The Agile Executive Team resembles a SAFe Agile Team in many ways:

 - Sized like a typical Agile team (10 or less)

 - Has a ScrumMaster/Team Coach and a Product Owner

 - Maintains a single backlog

 - Frequently synchronizes within the team and with the rest of the organization.

 Here are some aspects of the Agile Leadership Team that are critical to its successful operation: